 3. Hello FB Friends: I have been mulling over all the comments and messages and emails I’ve gotten in response to my essay.
 They have been very moving.
 I don’t know what the fallout will be in my personal or professional life.
 What I do know: many in my social media world / community are professors and I think most of you are tenured.
 Please, use that privilege to speak up for people who may not be able to b/c of potential work consequences.
 And PLEASE examine and interrogate the policies and practices around diversity at your institution.
 Is it actually creating MORE work for faculty identified as diverse?
 If so, something has to change.
 White people, step up.
 Also a race-only definition of diversity is offensive and inaccurate.
 There are people still in all of the situations I was in now.
 And there are faculty who could have spoken out or done something.
 Maybe they didn’t think it was their responsibility to do so.
 (Don’t feel the need to say sorry to me now.
 Actually, no one has.)
 It was an open secret about my former professor to many faculty and some students.
 I think my work colleagues didn’t know and everyone is busy, neurotypical and neurodiverse, both.
 But consider the consequences of NOT speaking out at meetings, looking at policies, seeing if there are codified mentoring practices in place.
 The sense I had at my former institution was that I was seen as somehow having fallen through the cracks.
 I had an incredible support system through my family and friends, as well as socio-economic privilege.
 If I fell through then others will too–unless people (senior colleagues, administrators) are actively invested in making sure this doesn’t happen.

 Sejal Shah Far more serious divide than what?
 While I think the current system of tenured vs adjunct faculty is terrible, my goal in my essay was to write about a particular aspect and time period of my experience in academia.
 I didn’t focus on, for example, my later experience adjuncting.
 There are many things I would have liked to include, but there was not room for in this one essay.
 Maybe in a future one.
-I hope you will write about it, too.Finally, it was a LOT of work and time to write my essay.
-It’s not exhaustive- there’s more I wish I had explored and written.
+You could write about it, too.Finally, it was a LOT of work and time to write my essay.
+It’s not exhaustive—there’s more I wish I had explored and written.
 However, it’s not my job to address every ill in academia.
 I absolutely agree that this divide should be written about.
 I look forward to your writing or anyone’s take on it.
 I myself don’t have the spoons currently.
 I’m taking a break to turn to other work I have to finish this week.Commenter: Sejal, my comment wasn’t directed toward your essay, but was a response to your call for “white people” to step up.
 I agree totally that is incumbent upon those with power and privilege to agitate for a better, fairer system.
 But in academia, many people–both white and POC–are powerless owing to the tiered economic system.XXXXX, my call was to ALL tenured people, including “white people,” in those positions of power and privilege in the academy.
 (Read my whole note again, including the beginning where I address my FB friends who are tenured faculty and administrators.)
 However, if white faculty and admin cannot see that it’s unfair to pile all diversity work on POC, it’s a problem.
-And they are benefitting from an unfair system.
-That’s where I’m asking white people (who are in positions of power such as tenured faculty positions)to step up.
-I think actually many of my white colleagues didn’t know about this work— for example, it was a diversity council and not official committee, but has the same amount of work and meetings as a committee.
+And they are also benefitting from an unfair system.
+That’s where I’m asking white people (who are in positions of power such as tenured faculty positions) to “step up.”
+I think many of my white colleagues didn’t know about this work—why would they, when they are not asked or expected to do it?
+For example, I served on a diversity council and not official committee, but it has the same amount of work and meetings as a regular committee.
+Whose labor counts?
+Whose is acknowledged?
 My comment is in response to MY situation in MY essay.
 If those who are not marked diverse (usually this means white) also push back against a race-only definition of diversity it will help everyone.
-Also if they understand that real diversity benefits everyone and should not only involve POC doing more work to satisfy white administrators and their checked boxes.On that note, back to the book….
+Also if they understand that real diversity benefits everyone and should not involve only POC doing more work to satisfy white administrators and their checked boxes.On that note, back to the book….